-The code goes through the following steps:
+The server code goes through the following steps:

 - 1. We initialize the lce run time by calling Ice.initialize.
 (We pass sys.argv to this call because the server may have command-line arguments that are of interest to the run time; for this example, the server does not require any command-line arguments.)
 The call to initialize returns an Ice.Communicator reference, which is the main object in the lce run time. - 2.
 We create an object adapter by calling createObjectAdapterWithEndpoints on the Communicator instance.
-The arguments we pass are "SimplePrinterAdapter" (which is the name of the adapter) and "default -p 10000", which instructs the adapter to listen for incoming requests using the default protocol (TCP/IP) at port number 10000. - 3.
+The arguments we pass are "SimplePrinterAdapter" (which is the name of the adapter) and "default -p 10000", which instructs the adapter to listen for incoming requests using the default transport protocol (TCP/IP) at port number 10000. - 3.
 At this point, the server-side run time is initialized and we create a servant for our Printer interface by instantiating a PrinterI object. - 4.
 We inform the object adapter of the presence of a new servant by calling add on the adapter; the arguments to add are the servant we have just instantiated, plus an identifier.
 In this case, the string "SimplePrinter" is the name of the Ice object.
 (If we had multiple printers, each would have a different name or, more correctly, a different object identity.) - 5.
 Next, we activate the adapter by calling its activate method.
 (The adapter is initially created in a holding state; this is useful if we have many servants that share the same adapter and do not want requests to be processed until after all the servants have been instantiated.) - 6.
 Finally, we call waitForShutdown.
-This call suspends the calling thread until the server implementation terminates, either by making a call to shut down the run time, or in response to a signal.
-(For now, we will simply interrupt the server on the command line when we no longer need it.)
+This call suspends the calling thread until the server is shut down.
+(For now, we will simply interrupt the server on the command line when we no longer need it, which terminates the server immediately.)